pranavrao10/aura-xai-finrisk-llm/README.md

 - Unfair or Deceptive Acts or Practices and Unfair, Deceptive, or Abusive Acts or Practices (UDAAP/UDAP) Office of the Comptroller of the Currency (OCC) Comptroller’s Handbook

--Retail Lending
+- Retail Lending
 OCC Comptroller’s Handbook booklet on supervisory guidelines for retail lending

--SR Letter 11‑7
+- SR Letter 11‑7
 “Guidance on Model Risk Management” issued by the Federal Reserve Board

 - 12 CFR Part 1002.9 (ECOA Regulation B)